How to get from Palenque to San Cristobal de las Casas

 Palenque to San Cristobal de las Casas by Taxi

-When taking a taxi or other forms of private transfer from Palenque to San Cristobal de las Casas, you can choose which way to take: via Villahermosa or via Ocosingo.
+When taking a taxi or other forms of private transfer from Palenque to San Cristobal de las Casas, you can choose which way to take: via Villahermosa or Ocosingo.

-The safer route via Villahermosa is more expensive
+The safer route via Villahermosa is more expensive but worth it

 Recommended taxi companies